-Because TechLead and Joma have each negotiated their salaries multiple times with multiple different companies, and by following the salary negotiation framework they present here, you could easily see a salary jump of $5,000 – $10,000 in your first year alone.
+Because TechLead has negotiated his salary multiple times with multiple different companies, and by following the salary negotiation framework he presents here, you could easily see a salary jump of $5,000 – $10,000 in your first year alone.

 Whatever you do, don’t skip this module.
 Your bank account will thank you later.

 On top of the 20+ hours of video lessons, there are a number of extras and bonuses that come with Tech Interview Pro:

 As soon as you sign up for Tech Interview Pro, you’ll get access to their private Facebook group, a hub where past TIP students can connect and help each other get hired.
 There are over 1,500 members in the group right now, and it’s highly active—hundreds of posts are posted each month.

 Here are some of the success stories that past Tech Interview Pro students have posted in the Facebook group: